ianstormtaylor/slate/packages/slate/src/models/Readme.md

 `Node` isn't actually a model that is exposed, but instead it's an interface full of convenience methods that [`Document`](#document), [`Block`](#block), [`Inline`](#inline) all implement.

-#### Selection
+#### Range

-The `Selection` keeps track of where the user's cursor is.
-It's modeled after the [DOM Selection API](https://developer.mozilla.org/en-US/docs/Web/API/Selection), using terms like "anchor", "focus" and "collapsed".
+The `Range` represents a fragment of a [`Document`](#document).
+It's modeled after a combination of the [DOM Selection API](https://developer.mozilla.org/en-US/docs/Web/API/Selection) and the [DOM Range API](https://developer.mozilla.org/en-US/docs/Web/API/Range), using terms like "anchor", "focus" and "collapsed".

 #### State

 The `State` is the highest-level model.
-It is really just a convenient wrapper around a few other models: [`Document`](#document), [`Selection`](#selection), and a `History` which is not publicly exposed.
+It is really just a convenient wrapper around a few other models: [`Document`](#document), [`Range`](#range), and a `History` which is not publicly exposed.

-Since `State` has knowledge of both the [`Document`](#document) and the [`Selection`](#selection), it provides a handful of convenience methods for updating the both at the same time.
-For example, when inserting a new content fragment, it inserts the fragment and then moves the selection to the end of the newly inserted content.
+Since `State` has knowledge of both the [`Document`](#document) and a selection [`Range`](#range), it provides a handful of convenience methods for updating the both at the same time.
+For example, when inserting a new content fragment, it inserts the fragment and then moves the range to the end of the newly inserted content.

-The `State` is the object that lets you apply "changes" that change the current document or selection.
+The `State` is the object that lets you apply "changes" that change the current document or range.
 By having them all be applied through the top-level state, it can keep track of changes in the `History`, allowing for undoing and redoing changes.

 #### Text